Browse Items (10 total)

 James Marion Sims is most famous for his role as an innovative surgeon in the nineteenth century.
 Often referred to as the “father of gynecology,” Sims’ career as a surgeon gained notoriety after the successful treatment of vesicovaginal fistula…

-During the post-Civil War era, conservative Democrats attempted to revive the fading passions for the Lost Cause.
-The nephew of Robert E. Lee, Fitzhugh Lee, led the charge to assemble a memorial association in 1886.
-In May 1890 dedication was timed…
+During the post-Civil War era, conservative Democrats in the South attempted to revive the fading passions for the Lost Cause.
+Robert E. Lee’s nephew, Fitzhugh Lee, led the charge to create the Lee Monument Association in 1886.
+In May 1890 the…

-On August 12, 2017, the “Unite the Right” rally was held by white supremacists and white nationalists in Charlottesville to protest against the removal of a confederate statue.
-There were counter protests and it ended in violence.
-It was televised…
+On August 12, 2017, the “Unite the Right” rally was held by white supremacists and white nationalists in Charlottesville, Virginia to protest the removal of a Confederate statue of Robert E. Lee.
+Counter protests ensued and the protest culminated in…

-On May 25th, 2020, George Floyd was killed by former Minneapolis police officer Derek Chauvin while under arrest for allegedly spending a counterfeit $20 bill.
-When video of the killing surfaced, showing a white officer murdering an unarmed black…
+On May 25th, 2020, George Floyd was killed by former Minneapolis police officer Derek Chauvin while under arrest for allegedly passing off a counterfeit twenty dollar bill at a convenience store.
+When the video of this white police officer killing…

-South Carolina Monument to the Confederate Dead, Columbia, South Carolina
+South Carolina Monument to the Confederate Dead

 Erected in May 13th, 1879